Teaneck, New Jersey: Local government

 Teaneck is governed within the Faulkner Act (formally known as the Optional Municipal Charter Law) under the Council-Manager form of government.
 The council-manager system was adopted by referendum in 1988.
 The council's seven members are elected at-large in nonpartisan elections to serve staggered, four-year terms of office.
 Following a municipal election, the Township Council holds a Reorganization Meeting where the winners are sworn in, and the council elects a mayor and two deputy mayors from among its own members.
 Under the council-manager system, the mayor's chief role is to preside over the council.
 The mayor (and deputy mayors) vote on all matters as regular members of the council, and the position is not an executive one.
 The mayor does, however, execute bonds, notes, contracts and written obligations of the Township and is empowered to perform marriages.

 The chief executive of the Township of Teaneck is the Township Manager, who is hired by the council and is present at meetings of the council but does not have voting power.
-The Manager implements Council policies, enforces ordinances and is responsible for appointing and directing department heads.
+The manager implements council policies, enforces ordinances and is responsible for appointing and directing department heads.
 The Township Manager is also responsible for preparing and submitting the budget to the council.

 The Township Council serves as Teaneck's governing body, setting policies and passing ordinances.
 It adopts an annual budget and approves contracts and agreements for services.
-The Council appoints the town officials including the: Manager, Clerk, Auditor, Attorney, Magistrate and Assessor.
+The Council appoints the town officials, including the Manager, Clerk, Auditor, Attorney, Magistrate and Assessor.
 The Council appoints seven members of the Planning Board, the members of the Board of Adjustment, and all other statutory and advisory boards.

-As of January 2023 the Township Council was comprised as follows:
+As of January 2025 the Township Council was comprised as follows:

-As of February 2023, the Township Manager was Dean Kazinci, who has been serving since 2018.
-His deputy was Tom Rowe.
+As of July 2024, the Township Manager is Jacklyn Hashmat.